This post will be helpful if you’re looking to:

 You can then create a plan for promoting that high-engagement piece across Google search and other channels.

-Out of 100s of website pages, you can get insights like the above from the report like the one we’re going to create below.
+Out of 100s of website pages, you can get insights from the report like the one we’re going to create below.

 Enters Looker studio

-With this, you can merge two data sets (GA4 and GSC) which is called blending in Data Studio.
+This allows you to merge two data sets (GA4 and GSC), which is called blending in Data Studio.

-With blended data GA4 and GSC data, you can create a simple table that shows you Google search performance metrics along with user engagement metrics from GA4.
+With blended data GA4 and GSC data, you can create a simple table showing you Google search performance metrics and user engagement metrics from GA4.

-According to your use case, you can also add other metrics from GA4 such as e-commerce add to cart or purchases from a page, number of events (if you’re tracking different events for a similar set of pages), DAU/WAU/MAU if you’re tracking app pages, Publisher Ad clicks/impressions if you’ve connected Adsense/ Admob account to your GA4 account.
+According to your use case, you can also add other metrics from GA4, such as e-commerce add-to-cart or purchases from a page, number of events (if you’re tracking different events for a similar set of pages), DAU/WAU/MAU if you’re tracking app pages, and Publisher Ad clicks/impressions if you’ve connected your Adsense/ Admob account to your GA4 account.

 There are two alternatives to this approach: